About Us

 Our Mission

-The goal of Peer TA is to establish linkages among TANF agencies and their partners serving TANF and low-income families at the state, county, local, and tribal level.
-The Peer TA website acts as a dissemination and communications vehicle, supporting the Peer TA Network in the provision of technical assistance, facilitating a dialogue among organizations serving TANF and low-income families, and helping organizations learn about innovative programs and the latest research around effective strategies to strengthen TANF and low-income families for economic mobility.
+One of STAR’s goals is to establish linkages among TANF agencies and their partners serving TANF and low-income families at the state, county, local, and tribal level.
+The STAR website acts as a dissemination and communications vehicle, supporting the provision of technical assistance and compliance support, facilitating a dialogue among organizations serving TANF and low-income families, and helping organizations learn about innovative programs and the latest research around effective strategies to strengthen TANF and low-income families for economic mobility.

 Contact Us